Cubs–White Sox rivalry: "Cursed" teams

 The White Sox had the best winning percentage of any American League team from 1901 to 1920 (1,638–1,325 for a 0.553 winning percentage), but quickly slipped to among the worst teams after that.
 Many point to the Black Sox scandal surrounding the 1919 World Series as the point in history that changed the White Sox fortunes.
 Eight White Sox players conspired to intentionally lose the World Series, and in 1920 were banned from baseball for life.
 While the White Sox won 4 AL titles in the first 20 years of their existence, they would win only one more league championship in the twentieth century.
 The term "curse" has seldom been used as such, since the scandal was perceived to be something the players did to themselves rather than being wrought by the front office conducting ill-advised transactions or committing public relations gaffes.
 In fact, many White Sox fans take offense to the term "curse".
-Still, a pall seemed to settle on the franchise (along with a slim budget), and it would be the last years of the Eisenhower administration before they would win the league championship again.
+Still, a pall seemed to settle on the franchise (along with a slim budget).
+It would be the end of FDR's first term before they were a factor in a pennant race again, and it would be the last years of the Eisenhower administration before they would win another pennant.
 When the White Sox clinched the pennant in 1959, broadcaster Jack Brickhouse capped his play-by-play with, "A forty year wait has now ended!"
 The 2005 pennant ended a forty-six-year wait for the next one, while the 2005 World Championship ended an 88-year wait for a World Series victory.
 This adds a decidedly interesting twist on the rivalry as there were, until 2005, very few fans for either team who were alive to see one side actually claim a title while the other waited.